Hezbollah–Israel conflict (2023–present): March 2024

 On 4 March, a Hezbollah anti-tank missile strike on Margaliot resulted in seven injuries as well as the death of an Indian national.
 The next day, an Israeli airstrike on Hula, in retaliation for the previous day's strike on Margaliot, killed three Lebanese citizens, a married couple and their child.
 Amongst the three killed, Hezbollah announced two as their members.
 On 9 March, five people, including three Hezbollah members, were killed and at least nine others were wounded in an IDF strike on a house in Khirbet Selm.
 In retaliation, the next day Hezbollah fired 37 Katyusha rockets at the Mount Meron in northern Israel; no injuries were reported.

-On 12 March, Israeli airstrikes on the town of al-Nabi Shayth in the Beqaa Valley resulted in six injuries and the death of two Hezbollah members.